sniclasj/milestone-one-2.0/README.md

 - The photos used on the home and sign up page are from This Open Source site
 - The images used for the gallery page were taken from this other open source site
+- The video used on the Join Us page is from (https://www.pexels.com/video/silhouette-of-friends-doing-high-five-8692158/)

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!